boqing188142449/MC-GNNPsite/README.md

 # Install and set up
 **1.** Clone this repository

-`git clonehttps://github.com/WeiLab-Biology/MC-GNNPsite.git` or download the code in ZIP archive.
-The latest version is `MC-GNNPsite-main`.
+`git clone https://github.com/boqing188142449/MC-GNNPsite.git` or download the code in ZIP archive.
+The latest version is `MC-GNNPsite-master`.

 **2.** Convert the protein txt file into  protein folders: